Baglecake/Local-DDx/README.md

 **VERSION 8 HISTORY**

 -> **v8.3:** Production version.
 This iteration is powered by Gemma2 and Qwen2.5 models.
-Primary refactor is the consolidation of the evaluator into a single module which works as a hybrid string matching and AI enhanced assessment equipped with safeguard mechanisms for master key vulnerabilities.
+Primary refactor is the consolidation of the evaluator into a single module which works as a hybrid string matching and AI enhanced assessment equipped with safeguard mechanisms for master key vulnerabilities (See Zhao et al., 2025).

 -> **v8.2:** Building on v8.1, this version represents the first production ready iteration of v8.
 Additionally, version tests have been powered by Llama3 and Qwen2.5 models paired together synchronously.